 Small grants, up to $2,500 are available to local nonprofit organizations, jurisdictions, schools, teachers, and individuals wishing to enhance water quality and habitat in the Chambers-Clover Creek Watershed (WRIA 12).
 We partner with the City of Lakewood to fund this grant program.
 Up to $20,000 will be awarded in the 2019 grant cycle.
 All grant materials and resources are available to download here:

 Lu Winsor Memorial Environmental Grants: 2019 Cycle Closed

 Provides small grants to nonprofit organizations, schools, teachers, and individuals wishing to enhance water quality and habitat in the Key Peninsula - Gig Harbor - Islands Watershed (WRIA 15).
 We partnered with the Peninsula Light Co. and the Greater Gig Harbor Foundation to provide $25,000 in grant awards in 2019.

 To apply: all grant applications must be submitted through the Greater Gig Harbor Foundation's online grant application portal or by mail following the instructions and supporting documents on their website.

-Grant applications are due March 31, 2019.
+Grant applications were due March 31, 2019.
+The next grant round will occur in early 2020.
 For more information or to submit a grant application, visit the Lu Winsor Grant Program page.